+The following video gives a great introduction to social network mapping and NodeXL.
+So do you want to map a social network all by yourself?
+Open NodeXL – an add-in that runs in Excel.
 How to make a gif? – GIF IT UP.
 Tending the Digital Commons: A Small Ethics toward the Future - The Hedgehog Review: Vol. 20 No. 1 (Spring 2018) Facebook is unlikely to shut down tomorrow; nor is Twitter, or Instagram, or any other major social network.
+But they could.

 With numerous institutional collaborations, the project's goal is to aid scientists in developing improved plant genotypes leading to agricultural crops capable of delivering higher yields and withstanding climate pressures.
 Home - JSTOR Global Plants - LibGuides at JSTOR.
 In addition to Global Plants, JSTOR includes thousands of academic ebooks and journals in related fields: JSTOR Life Sciences Collection: comprehensive access to 160 foundational journals in major biological subfields: aquatic science, botany, developmental & cell biology, ecology, paleontology, and zoology.